The Fires in Grading

 In this first episode, we challenge a common misconception: grading reform isn’t solely about adopting Standards-Based Grading (SBG).
 While SBG is the "what"—the method or framework used—the real purpose lies in the "why."
-Take a look as we define the core motivations behind assessment reform is crucial for creating meaningful and lasting change.
 During this episode, we discuss understanding your "why" shapes the practices and goals of grading reform, allowing SBG or any other approach to become a tool that aligns with your school’s vision for students. success.

 One of the most common things we hear in SBG reform is that there is “No accountability in this system!”
 We hear this in various forms, and in this episode we will dig into the root of where this comes from and how educators can respond to this notion.
 In our next episode, we will continue this discussion and talk about how we see districts increasing accountability with SBG.

-During this episode, we looked to debunk the myth that reassessment weakens effort in SBG.
-Through real stories and strategies, we showed how retakes, done right, enhance accountability and learning.
+During this episode, we look to debunk the myth that reassessment weakens effort in SBG.
+Through real stories and strategies, they show how retakes, done right, enhance accountability and learning.
+Learn how to actually make Reassessment a strength and not a fire in your building.

 Show Hosts